steelmananything/steelmananything/_posts/2022-07-10-children_vaccine_covid19_1.md

 2. **Skeptical**:
     1. Natural immunity for children is now likely above 75% ([U.S. FDA, 2022u](#U.S._FDA,_2022u)).
     1. There is disagreement ([Pugh et al., 2022](#Pugh_et_al.,_2022)) about the efficacy of natural immunity with and without vaccination.
-    1. The measured neutralizing antibodies in Pfizer's study were lower ([U.S. FDA, 2022w](#U.S._FDA,_2022w)) against the current Omicron variant compared to previous variants.
+    1. The measured antibodies in Pfizer's study were lower ([U.S. FDA, 2022w](#U.S._FDA,_2022w)) against the current Omicron variant compared to previous variants meaning it might be less effective for newer variants.

 ### Benefit/risk calculations